HaosenSUN/HaosenSun.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# Hi, there!
-I’m Haosen.
+# Welcome!

 I will be starting as a Master's student in [Computer Science](https://www.mccormick.northwestern.edu/computer-science/) at [Northwestern University](https://www.mccormick.northwestern.edu/) in the fall of 2024.
 I completed my bachelor's degree in [Data Science and Technology](https://dsct.hkust.edu.hk/) at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/), under the guidance of [Prof. Chi-Keung Tang](https://cse.hkust.edu.hk/~cktang/bio.html) and [Prof. Yu-Wing Tai](https://yuwingtai.github.io/).
 My research during my undergraduate studies focused on neural radiance fields (NeRF), inpainting diffusion models (SD) and neural architecture search (NAS).
 I had the privilege of working with [Prof. Xiaomeng Li](https://xmengli.github.io/) through the Undergraduate Research Opportunities Program (UROP), where I learned **Medical** Vision Language Models (VLMs).

-I am passionate about several research areas, including large multimodal models (LMMs), multi-modalities generative AI, 3D vision, and AutoML.
-My primary objective is to empower machines with the ability to extract meaningful patterns and relationships from both structured data, such as text, images, and video, and unstructured 3D geometric data.
+I am passionate about several research areas, including **large multimodal models** (LMMs), **multi-modalities generative AI**, **3D vision**, and **AutoML**.
+My primary objective is to empower machines with the ability to extract meaningful patterns and relationships from both **structured data** (such as text, images, and video) and **unstructured 3D geometric data**.
 Concurrently, I hope to enhance the interpretability and explainability of these models, propelling us closer to the realization of human-centric and physically-based general artificial intelligence.

 <!-- 注释掉了
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.07*: &nbsp;🎉🎉 Two papers accepted by ECCV 2024!
+- *2024.06*: &nbsp;🎉🎉 I earned the title of Kaggle Expert.
+- *2024.06*: &nbsp;🎉🎉 I won the **silver medal**&nbsp;🥈 in ["Image Matching Challenge 2024 - Hexathlon"](https://www.kaggle.com/competitions/image-matching-challenge-2024) _(CVPR’24 Workshop)_, ranked 28/929, and [our solution](https://github.com/HaosenSUN/IMC-2024) was released.

 # 📝 Publications